joshuagryphon/plastid/docs/source/concepts/coordinates.rst

 Coordinate systems used in genomics
 ===================================

-:data:`yeti` automatically handles coordinate conversions from various file formats into a :term:`0-indexed` and :term:`half-open` coordinate space, so users don't need to worry about off-by-one errors in their annotations.
+:data:`plastid` automatically handles coordinate conversions from various file formats into a :term:`0-indexed` and :term:`half-open` coordinate space, so users don't need to worry about off-by-one errors in their annotations.

-This tutorial describes various coordinate representations used in genomics, and what goes on under the hood in :data:`yeti`.
+This tutorial describes various coordinate representations used in genomics, and what goes on under the hood in :data:`plastid`.

 Coordinates